ningkko/ningkko.github.io/_pages/about.md

 Hi, I am a second-year M.S. student in [Symbolic Systems](https://symsys.stanford.edu/) at [Stanford University](https://www.stanford.edu/), where I am fortunate to work with [Michael C. Frank](https://web.stanford.edu/~mcfrank/) ([The Stanford Language and Cognition Lab](http://langcog.stanford.edu/)) and [Vivek Kulkarni](https://viveksck.github.io/) ([Stanford NLP Lab](https://nlp.stanford.edu/people/)). *I am actively applying for PhD programs in natural language processing, computational linguistics, and computational social science for Fall 2020.*

 My research focuses on studying language and cognition with machine learning.
-My goal for pursuing a Ph.D degree is to not only improve the natural language processing (NLP) benchmarks but also to understand how machine and human actually learn language.
-I also want to apply ML and NLP techniques in the field of education and sustainable development.
+My goal for pursuing a Ph.D degree is to not only improve the natural language processing (NLP) benchmarks but also to understand *how machine and human learn language*.
+In the application side, I am passionate about applying ML and NLP techniques in the field of education and sustainable development to make the world a better place.

 Overall, my research interest includes but not limited to:
 *  Natural Language Processing, Computational Linguistics, Machine Learning